|

 - All firewalls require administration (set-up configuration, updates,

-- Some firewalls have the option of being configured only after an administrative
+- Some firewalls have the option of being modified only after an administrative

 password is entered.
-This might be useful, if you want to limit what
+This might be useful if you want to limit what other

 - Change the default administrative password included in a purchased firewall